 - Other Apps

-from The X-Files Diary Entry: The UPS driver sheepishly handed over the box: It had been opened, and closed back up with both the original tape and black electrical; dented, stained with coffee and probably beer, who knows what else; a puncture wound through the corrugated cardboard revealed a bit of flesh and a mournful blue eye... ...as I opened the box, I realized: this was not the doll I ordered.
+from The X-Files Diary Entry: The UPS driver sheepishly handed over the box: It had been opened, and closed back up with both the original tape and black electrical; dented, stained with coffee and probably beer.
+A puncture wound through the corrugated cardboard revealed a bit of flesh and a mournful blue eye... ...as I opened the box, I realized: this was not the doll I ordered.
 She gave me a sullen glare, lipstick smeared across her vinyl cheek.
 Slowly, regrettably, I closed the box and dialed UPS.
 We'd meet again, that brown-shorted man and I. * Diary Entry: I've been waiting since before Thanksgiving.
 Shipping lines are jammed this time of year, I know.
 But I felt a shiver creep from the nape of my neck and settle in my groin when I saw that pink paper stuck to my door, flapping in the breeze: SORRY YOU WERE OUT.
 As I read fervently through the instructions - please let there be an option to leave a signature - I broke into a sweat.
 Yes!
-I signed the pa
+I signed the paper and left in exact

 - Other Apps